Northampton railway station: Accidents and incidents

-Locomotive facilities
+Traction maintenance facilities

-Motive power depots
+Steam motive power depots

-For several years after 1849 engines were stabled in the open on a siding set aside for this purpose.
+For several years after 1849, engines were stabled in the open on a siding set aside for this purpose.
 The first shed was a wooden structure opened in c.
 1850 by the London and Birmingham Railway which was blown down in 1852.
-A brick built replacement was provided in 1855 which was later enlarged in 1870 to receive extra locomotives from Wolverton shed which closed in 1874.
-In 1881, a large 10-road replacement shed was constructed in the triangle of lines to the south of the station, with the 1855 shed subsequently used for carriage storage.
-This shed, which was often referred to as Bridge Street, was located near the Grand Union Canal and could accommodate 50 engines.
+A brick built replacement was provided in 1855, which was later enlarged in 1870 to receive extra locomotives from Wolverton shed which closed in 1874.
+In 1881, a large ten-road replacement shed was constructed in the triangle of lines to the south of the station, with the 1855 shed used subsequently for carriage storage.
+This shed, which was often referred to as Bridge Street, was located near the Grand Union Canal and could accommodate 50 locomotives.
 Measuring 228 × 132 ft with a 42 ft turntable, the shed was initially coded as No. 5 and became No. 6 on the opening of Bescot.
-For administrative purposes, it was merged with Colwick shed upon the grouping and both remained under the control of the same shed foreman until Colwick's closure in 1932.
-Northampton was coded 2C in 1935 when it was merged with Rugby shed; it remained 2C until December 1963 when it was recoded 1H by British Railways.
+For administrative purposes, it was merged with Colwick motive power depot upon the grouping and both remained under the control of the same shed foreman until Colwick's closure in 1932.
+Northampton was coded 2C in 1935, when it was merged with Rugby depot; it was recoded 1H by British Railways in December 1963.

 Initially 16 locomotives were allocated to Northampton shed in the 1860s, a figure which had risen to 36 by 1925 despite receiving the allocation of the ex-Midland shed at Hardingstone Lane in 1924.
 The stock level rose under British Railways when it comprised 8Fs, 4Fs and LNWR 0-8-0s for freight workings, 'Black Fives', 2-6-2Ts and 4-4-0s for passenger services, while a few 3Fs and a single Webb 2-4-2T were used for shunting.

-A re-arrangement of the offices and stores took place in 1927 under the London, Midland and Scottish Railway at a cost of nearly £1,000; the roof was also replaced by one with a 'louvre' pattern.
+A rearrangement of the offices and stores took place in 1927 under the London, Midland and Scottish Railway at a cost of nearly £1,000; the roof was also replaced by one with a 'louvre' pattern.
 A new 60 ft turntable was installed in 1938 by the south-east corner of the building.
 Further modernisation took place in 1952 when ash and coaling plants were erected by British Railways, together with a new 70000 impgal structure.
 The shed was closed, along with Willesden shed, as from 27 September 1965, a consequence of the electrification of the West Coast Main Line.